Nikolay Lossky: Life

-Lossky was born in Krāslava then in the Russian Empire.
+Lossky was born in Kreslavka then in the Russian Empire.
 His father, Onufry Lossky, had Belarusian roots (his grandfather was a Greek-Catholic Uniate priest) and was an Eastern Orthodox Christian; his mother Adelajda Przylenicka was Polish and Roman Catholic.
 He was expelled from school for propagating atheism.

 Lossky undertook postgraduate studies in Germany under Wilhelm Windelband, Wilhelm Wundt and G. E. Müller, receiving a master's degree in 1903 and a doctorate in 1907.

 Returning to Russia, he became a lecturer and subsequently assistant professor of philosophy in Saint Petersburg.

 Lossky called for a Russian religious and spiritual reawakening while pointing out post-revolution excesses.
 At the same time, Lossky survived an elevator accident that nearly killed him, which caused him to turn back to the Russian Orthodox Church under the direction of Fr.
 Pavel Florensky.
 These criticisms and conversion cost Lossky his professorship of philosophy and led to his exile abroad, on the famed Philosophers' ship (in 1922) from the Soviet Union as a counter-revolutionary.